mbforbes/website-3/README.md

     - [ ] plus extend for aside, etc.
         - (how to markup? leaving markdown annoying: footnotes, etc.)
 - [ ] should we do a non-image twitter card when there's no page image? or default to a generic site one?

+Notes from trying on 4K screen:

+- **consistent margins** --- driving me nuts
+    - center group map / map+series bubbles
+        - + actual bubble around series?
+    - can photos be max-width'd closer to their true width? likely displaying @ full-size will mean @1x density, so there's no reason to limit to 1/2
+    - consider max-width'ing inline full-width post elements (maps)
+    - max-width cover img? w/ border when smaller?
+    - jagged margins of inline posts
+    - ... and horrible stretching
+    - maybe increase media max-width; look @ ratio from body text. or just go much wider

+- larger thought: if it's too much work to keep v1 and v2, don't do it. honestly may not need w/ full display capping to some reasonable amt (2000px w?)

+- maybe bigger fig margins for sufficiently large screen

+- maybe export body-width-limited photos to a multiplier of 704

+- make footer at bottom (I think html 100% (min-?)height, body min-height 100% might do the trick)

 ## Note on Legacy